OniroAI/Universal-segmentation-baseline-Kaggle-Airbus-Ship-Detection/README.md

 ### Preparations

-* Clone the repo, build a docker image using provided script and Dockerfile.
+* Clone the repo, build a docker image using provided script and Dockerfile

     ```
     git clone